-- (a) Contracting officer's actions: - (1) If a contract is tainted by misconduct, consult with assigned counsel to determine if the Government has a common law remedy such as avoidance, recision, or cancellation. - (2) If the contractor has a final conviction for a violation under 18 U.S.C.
-201-224, you may refer the matter to the voiding and rescinding official under FAR 3.705. - (i) In the referral, identify the final conviction and include the information required by FAR 3.705(d)(2) through (5). - (ii) Coordinate the referral with the Office of Inspector General to determine whether to recommend debarment. - (3) You may postpone a decision to exercise the Government's common law right to void, rescind, or cancel a contract until completion of legal proceedings against the contractor. - (b) Voiding and rescinding official's actions: - (1) The voiding and rescinding official reviews the referral and coordinates with assigned counsel and the contracting activity. - (2) If the official decides to declare void and rescind a contract and to recover the amounts expended and the property transferred, the official takes both the following actions: - (i) Issues the notice required by FAR 3.705. - (ii) Conducts the hearing contemplated by FAR 3.705(c)(3). - (3) In case of a dispute of material fact about the agency decision, the official refers the matter to the fact-finding official designated by the Chairman of the GSA Board of Contract Appeals.
-The voiding and rescinding official makes this referral if the dispute of fact relates to any of the following: - (i) Contracts affected by the final conviction. - (ii) Amounts expended and property transferred by the Government under the affected contracts. - (iii) Identity and value of any tangible benefits received by the Government under the affected contracts.
+- (a) Contracting officer's actions: - (1) If a contract is tainted by misconduct, the contracting officer shall consult with assigned counsel to determine if the Government has a common law remedy such as avoidance, rescission, or cancellation. - (2) If the contractor has a final conviction for a violation under 18 U.S.C.
+201-224, the contracting officer shall refer the matter to the Senior Procurement Executive under FAR 3.705 and shall-

-- (4) The voiding and rescinding official issues GSA's final decision under FAR 3.705(e) after receiving the fact-finding official's report, if a referral was made.
-The voiding and rescinding official may reject the fact-finding official's findings only if they are clearly erroneous or arbitrary and capricious. - (5) The official coordinates the final decision with the contracting activity and provides the activity a copy of the decision. - (c) Fact-finding official's actions: The fact-finding official takes all the following actions: - (1) Gives the contractor an opportunity to dispute material facts. - (2) Conducts the proceedings under rules consistent with FAR 3.705(c)(3). - (3) Schedules a hearing within 20 calendar days after receiving the referral.
+- (i) Identify in the referral the final conviction; - (ii) Include the information required by FAR 3.705(d)(2) through (5); and - (iii) Coordinate the referral with the Office of Inspector General to determine whether to recommend debarment. - (b) Senior Procurement Executive's actions: - (1) Reviews the referral and coordinates with assigned counsel and the contracting activity. - (2) Takes both the following actions, if the official decides to declare void and rescind a contract and to recover the amounts expended and the property transferred: - (i) Issues the notice required by FAR 3.705; and - (ii) Conducts the hearing contemplated by FAR 3.705(c)(3). - (3) Refers the matter to the agency fact-finding official, in case of a dispute of material fact about the agency decision.
+The Senior Procurement Executive makes this referral if the dispute of fact relates to any of the following: - (i) Contracts affected by the final conviction. - (ii) Amounts expended and property transferred by the Government under the affected contracts. - (iii) Identity and value of any tangible benefits received by the Government under the affected contracts. - (4) Issues GSA's final decision under FAR 3.705(e) after receiving the fact-finding official's report, if a referral was made.
+The Senior Procurement Executive may reject the fact-finding official's findings only if they are clearly erroneous or arbitrary and capricious.
+The Senior Procurement Executive may explain any such rejection in writing. - (5) Coordinates the final decision with the contracting activity and provides the activity a copy of the decision. - (c) Fact-finding official's actions: The fact-finding official takes all the following actions: - (1) Gives the contractor an opportunity to dispute material facts. - (2) Conducts the proceedings under rules consistent with FAR 3.705(c)(3). - (3) Schedules a hearing within 20 calendar days after receiving the referral.
 The official may grant extensions for good cause at the request of the contractor or GSA. - (4) Delivers written findings of fact to the voiding and rescinding official (together with a transcription of the proceeding, if made) within 20 calendar days after the hearing record closes.
-The findings must resolve any material disputes of fact by a preponderance of the evidence.
+The findings must resolve any material disputes of fact by a preponderance of the evidence. - (5) Coordinates the final decision with the contracting activity and provides the activity a copy of the decision.

-Subpart 503.8-Limitations on Payment of Funds to Influence Federal Transactions
+Subpart 503.8-Limitation on the Payment of Funds to Influence Federal Transactions